mrSpooder/music-dl/README.md

 # music-dl

-This script simplifies downloading and tagging music from youtube.
-The download functionality comes from youtube-dl, along with **very** simple autotagging.
+This script is meant to make downloading music from youtube easier.

 Basically it downloads the audio from a given url (it may be a single video or a playlist), embedds it with whatever metadata youtube-dl is able to find, and writes the final download path to stdout.
-Optionally the user can specify their own values for tags.
-I'd recommend specifying as many as you can bother because the metadata in youtube videos is usually incomplete, and sometimes even wrong.
+Optionally the user can specify their own values for tags (these take precedence over the videos existing metadata).
+I'd recommend specifying as many as possible because the metadata in youtube videos is usually incomplete, and sometimes even wrong.

-Because this script can read from stdin and write to stdout, it can be combined with other programs.
-For example, you could pipe the output to [beets](https://beets.io/) to better tag and organize the music you downloaded.
+Also, music-dl can read from stdin and write to stdout, and therefor can be used as a filter.
+For example, you could send the output to [beets](https://beets.io/) to better tag and organize the music you downloaded.

 ## Dependencies